Pie house: Description

 The home was built in 2003 on a small, irregularly shaped lot at 970 Chestnut Street in the Chicago suburb of Deerfield.
 The house is trapezoidal in shape, rather than the traditional rectangular shape, which has inspired its nickname, the "pie house", due to its apparent resemblance to a slice of pie.
 The triangular lot it sits on measures only 3,876 sqft, which contributes to the house's unusual shape.
 Despite outcry from neighbors, the village of Deerfield was not able to force any changes to be made to the design of the house as it met all building codes and was not legally required to be changed in any way.
 The house is two stories tall, and has a finished basement.
 It has more than 1,600 sqft of floor space, and contains two bedrooms, two full bathrooms, and an additional half bathroom.
 The ground level of the home follows an open concept plan.

 The narrowest side of the house measures 3 ft wide, with the widest side of the house reaching a width of 18 ft.
 An outdoor patio borders the wider end of the house.

 Purchases

 The home sold on August 6, 2020, with a list price of 269,000 and an eventual purchase price of $260,000.
 It was listed for rental on Airbnb shortly afterwards, in October 2020.
 The house was put up for sale again in May 2021 for $300,000; it sold for $295,000 later that same month.

 Media attention

-At the time the house was up for sale in August 2020, a user named @eli.korns_ on the short-form video-based social media platform TikTok recorded and posted a video of himself examining the house's exterior and showing amazement at its unusual dimensions.
+At the time the house was up for sale in August 2020, TikTok user @eli.korns_ recorded and posted a video of himself examining the house's exterior and showing amazement at its unusual dimensions.
 This video ended up going viral, receiving over one million views; attracting significant media attention to the house.
 Since then, the house has been featured on The Tonight Show Starring Jimmy Fallon and has been covered by numerous media outlets, including the Chicago Tribune.